 The award-winning composer Margaret Brouwer has earned critical accolades for her music's lyricism, musical imagery and emotional power.
 Lawson Taitte of The Dallas Morning News praised Brouwer saying, “Ms. Brouwer has one of the most delicate ears and inventive imaginations among contemporary American composers.”
 In May 2014, Naxos released a CD on its American Classics Series featuring the chamber music of Brouwer titled “Shattered.”
 Jordan Borg from NewMusicBox wrote, "From the relentless, primal energy of 'Shattered Glass' to the naked beauty of 'Whom do you call angel now?'...Brouwer’s music represents just how uniquely diverse the output and voice of a single composer can be."
 The Classical Reviewer states, “"Margaret Brouwer has an ear for creating some exquisite sounds and textures that listeners will find beguiling.
 The performances are first rate, as is the recording."
 ClevelandClassical declares: "(Brouwer) has a talent for taking the simplest melody and through her expansive array of compositional techniques, develop it into a polished musical gem.
 And even when employing a twelve-tone row, Brouwer never ventures into the realm of compositional gimmickry.
 Every note she writes has musical purpose."

-Brouwer’s chamber ensemble, Blue Streak, which performs on the Naxos CD, is in its seventh season touring through the country performing innovative and eclectic programs.
+Brouwer’s chamber ensemble, Blue Streak, which performs on the Naxos CD, is in its seventh season touring throughout the country performing innovative and eclectic programs.
 Cleveland Classical raves, “The...players were superb individually and collectively.
 They’re onto something good here and chamber music presenters who have difficulty programming new music on their series should pay attention to what Blue Streak is doing so successfully.”
-Blue Streak Ensemble premiered Brouwer’s Inner Voices at Symphony Space in 2014.

-In August, 2011, Brouwer was a composer-in-residence at the Cabrillo Festival of Contemporary Music where Marin Alsop led the Festival Orchestra in a performance of her Pulse on the opening night concert.
+Brouwer was a composer-in-residence at the Cabrillo Festival of Contemporary Music in 2011 where Marin Alsop led the Festival Orchestra in a performance of her Pulse on the opening night concert.
 Joshua Kosman, San Francisco Chronicle wrote “’Pulse’...proved to be a brilliant and witty play of motor rhythms with a sinuously melodic middle section – a piece far too lovely to be so short.”
-Her Concerto for Viola and Orchestra, commissioned by the Dallas Symphony, was premiered by them with Ellen Rose, solo violist in January 2010.
-In the Dallas Morning News, Scott Cantrell wrote, "She has written skillfully and imaginatively for both viola and orchestra, and the music engages from start to finish."
+In the Dallas Morning News, Scott Cantrell wrote after the premiere of her Concerto for Viola and Orchestra by the Dallas Symphony with Ellen Rose, "She has written skillfully and imaginatively for both viola and orchestra, and the music engages from start to finish."

 Many of the country’s most distinguished ensembles in New York, Seattle, San Francisco, Washington, D.C., Boston, and Cleveland regularly program her music.
-Brouwer’s music has been performed at New York City’s Carnegie Hall, Merkin Hall, the Cutting Room, Symphony Space, and programmed by the Chamber Music Society of Lincoln Center, Orchestra of St. Luke’s “Second Helping” series and the Tanglewood Festival of Contemporary Music.
-In Washington, D.C. audiences at the Kennedy Center, the Concoran Gallery, and the Philips Gallery have heard her music.
+Brouwer’s music has been performed at Carnegie Hall, Merkin Hall, the Cutting Room, Symphony Space, the Chamber Music Society of Lincoln Center, Orchestra of St. Luke’s “Second Helping,” the Tanglewood Festival of Contemporary Music, the Kennedy Center, the Concoran Gallery, and the Philips Gallery.
 Other orchestral performances include those played by the Seattle, Liverpool, Akron, Canton, Columbus and South Carolina Symphonies.
-In Washington, D.C. audiences at the Kennedy Center, the Concoran Gallery, and the Philips Gallery have heard her music.

 Dr. Brouwer served as head of the composition department and holder of the Vincent K. and Edith H. Smith Chair in Composition at the Cleveland Institute of Music from 1996 to 2008.
 Residencies include those at the MacDowell Colony where she has been a Norton Stevens Fellow and at the Rockefeller Foundation’s Bellagio Center.
 Recordings of Brouwer’s music can be found on the Naxos, New World, CRI, Crystal, Centaur, and Opus One labels.
-She holds a Bachelor of Music degree from Oberlin Conservatory of Music (1962) and a DMA from Indiana University (1988).
+She holds a Bachelor of Music degree from Oberlin Conservatory of Music (1962), a Master of Music degree from Michigan State University (1963), and a DMA from Indiana University (1988).